xiangp126/CrossLv/doc/git.md

 <a id=rebase></a>
 #### rebase
-use rebase to merge three recent commit into one
+EXP: use rebase to merge three recent commit into one

 take A/B/C for example, H denotes HEAD